pinpoint-apm/pinpoint/pages/contribution.md

 permalink: contribution.html
 ---

 Thank you very much for choosing to share your contribution with us.
-Please read this page to help us better realize your goals.
+Please read this page to help yourself to the contribution.

 Before making first pull-request, please make sure you've signed the [Contributor License Agreement](http://goo.gl/forms/A6Bp2LRoG3).
 This isn't a copyright - it gives us (Naver) permission to use and redistribute your code as part of the project.